molgenis/molgenis/docs/guide-explore.md

 ## Data Explorer v2 (Experimental)

-The data explorer can be used to explorer the data
+The data explorer can be used to explorer the data.

 #### Enabling the data explore v2
 The data explorer v2 can be set as the default data explorer by removing the data-explorer (v1) plugin from the menu.
-Selecting an item in the navigator will then open the item in the data explorer v2
+Selecting an item in the navigator will then open the item in the data explorer v2.

-The data explorer v2 can be added to the (main)menu via a redirect plugin
+The data explorer v2 can be added to the (main)menu via a redirect plugin:
 - Open the menu-manager
 - In de section 'Create a new menu item'
   - Select ```redirect``` as plugin type